JeroenAdam/skillmatrix/README.md

-The SD Skill Matrix document is intended for Service Desk operators.
-The intention is to help them develop their skillset managing IT environments.
+The SD Skill Matrix document is a tool intended for Service Desk operators to help them develop their skillset managing large IT environments.

 This repository contains the effort developing a Service Desk skill matrix for an unnamed client.